ianedwards-jpg/Homework-13/homework_instructions.md

 #### App Setup

 1. Create a GitHub repo called `burger` and clone it to your computer.
+DONE

 2. Make a package.json file by running `npm init` from the command line.
+DONE

 3. Install the Express npm package: `npm install express`.
+DONE

 4. Create a server.js file.
+DONE

 5. Install the Handlebars npm package: `npm install express-handlebars`.
+DONE

 6. Install MySQL npm package: `npm install mysql`.
+DONE

 7. Require the following npm packages inside of the server.js file:
    * express

+   DONE

 #### DB Setup

 1. Inside your `burger` directory, create a folder named `db`.
+DONE

 2. In the `db` folder, create a file named `schema.sql`.
 Write SQL queries this file that do the following: